 Environmental activists had urged DiNapoli to sell the state’s holding in companies that contribute to global warming for years, but the comptroller resisted because he said his primary obligation was to maximize returns in a long-term perspective.
 That same philosophy, he said, influenced his decision to finally invest in low-carbon companies, which have now shown the ability to provide investment returns for the fund.
 Oil and gas companies, however, are beginning to look like poor long-term investments to many investors.

 “New York State’s pension fund is at the leading edge of investors addressing climate risk, because investing for the low-carbon future is essential to protect the fund’s long-term value,” he said in a statement, according to The Times.

-DiNapoli was wise to hold off in past years on making this kind of decision based purely on political pressure.
+DiNapoli was wise to hold off in past years on making this kind of decision on pension fossil fuel divestment based purely on political pressure.
 Socially-driven financial decisions have hurt some pension funds and arguably that has violated the fiduciary duty to generate long-term returns for public employee assets.
 For example, The California Public Employees’ Retirement System (CalPERS) determined it had missed out on some $3 billion in returns after divesting from tobacco stocks in the early 2000s.

 That fiduciary duty is not to be taken lightly.
 Public pension fund managers are tasked with generating maximum returns as part of a long-term investment strategy that is synced up with the long-term nature of paying out pension benefits.
 Such strategies may involve taking less risk and less return in order to ensure all necessary funds are available to keep benefit promises.